Hero image desktop Hero image mobile

 Did you know?

-• The industry is committed to the ‘five domains of animal welfare’, an internationally recognised standard for optimal animal health and welfare.
+• The provision of good animal wellbeing in the Australian red meat industry is guided by the ‘five domains of animal welfare’, an internationally recognised standard for optimal animal health and welfare.
 The five domains are nutrition, environment, health, behaviour and mental state.

 • Since 2017, all Australian red meat producers have been required to confirm that they manage, handle and treat livestock in their care appropriately to ensure comfort and quality of life is maintained, in adherence with the Australian Animal Welfare Standards and Guidelines.